Posted on September 16, 2013

 - Determines that a person, as a result of marked subnormal intelligence, or mental illness, incompetency, condition, or disease, is a danger to himself, herself, or others (even if that person is not involuntarily committed to a mental institution as a result);

 - Determines that a person, as a result of marked subnormal intelligence, or mental illness, incompetency, condition, or disease lacks the mental capacity to contract or manage his or her own affairs (depending on state law, this may include a finding that a person is “incapacitated” or disabled by mental illness or developmental disability, or it may result in the appointment of a guardian or conservator);

 - Finds a person not guilty by reason of insanity, mental disease or defect, or lack of mental responsibility in a criminal case;

 - Finds a person guilty but insane in a criminal case;

 - Finds a person incompetent to stand trial; or

-- Formally commits a person involuntarily to a mental institution or asylum for mental illness, developmental disability, or other reasons, such as drug use.27
+- Formally commits a person involuntarily to a mental institution or asylum for mental illness, developmental disability, or other reasons, such as drug use, including people committed for inpatient or outpatient treatment.27

 - Provided financial rewards and penalties to encourage states to provide to NICS information relevant to whether a person is prohibited from possessing firearms, including identifying information regarding people adjudicated as a mental defective or committed to mental institutions;28 and